 What to Do When There’s a Warrant for Your Arrest

-If you suspect or are aware that there is a warrant issued for your arrest, you must react immediately.
+If you suspect or are aware that a warrant for your arrest has been issued, you must react immediately.
 As the arrest means that you will be deprived of your freedom, any postponement or failure to react can be detrimental to your rights.

 Here is the most important info you need to know regarding the arrest warrant in the state of Maryland.